Oriente Station (Lisbon Metro)

 Oriente is a station on the Red Line of the Lisbon Metro.
 The station is located in Lisbon, between the Cabo Ruivo and Moscavide stations.
 The station is a part of the Gare do Oriente, one of the main transport hubs of the city, serving the North, Sintra, and Azambuja Lines and also several bus lines.

 History

 The station opened on 19 May 1998 in conjunction with the Alameda, Olaias, Bela Vista and Chelas stations, with the original construction of the Red Line, connection central Lisbon to the new zone occupied by the EXPO'98.

+Art and architecture

-The architectural project was made by Sanchez Jorge and the art work by Antonio Seguí, Arthur Boyd, Erró, Hundertwasser, Yayoi Kusama, Joaquim Rodrigo, Abdoulaye Konaté, Sean Scully, Raza, Zao Wou-Ki and Magdalena Abakanowicz.
+The station architect was Sanchez Jorge.
+Eleven artworks from international artists from five continents are installed throughout the station, with each artwork reflecting the ocean theme of EXPO'98.
+Artworks are by Argentine artist Antonio Seguí, Australian painter Arthur Boyd, Icelandic artist Erró, Austrian artist Hundertwasser, Japanese artist Yayoi Kusama, Portuguese artist Joaquim Rodrigo, Malian artist Abdoulaye Konaté, Irish artist Sean Scully, Indian painter Raza, Chinese-French painter Zao Wou-Ki and Polish sculptor Magdalena Abakanowicz.